-Asbury Park has gone through a lot of changes over the past several years, but it has definitely cemented its cool cred with events like the Bamboozle Festival and the addition of the North East Food Trucks Park.
+Asbury Park has gone through a lot of changes over the past several years, but it has definitely cemented its cool cred with events like the Sea.Hear.Now music festival, which returns September 17-18.
 The boardwalk has gotten so popular that it has its own website.
-Check out family-friendly activities like the Asbury Splash Park, Asbury Eighteen mini-golf, and the Silverball Museum Arcade (filled with playable pinball machines!), or get creative with the kids and take them to the “Jersey Shore’s first public-access hot glass studio,” Hot Sand.
-If you get hungry, the boardwalk is peppered with great eats like The Crepe Shop, Criterion Candies, Langosta Lounge, and Pop’s Garage, as well as funky food trucks.
+Check out family-friendly activities like the Asbury Splash Park, Asbury Eighteen mini-golf, and the Silverball Museum Arcade (filled with playable pinball machines), or get creative with the kids and take them to the Jersey Shore’s first public-access hot glass studio, Hot Sand.
+If you get hungry, the boardwalk is peppered with great eats like The Crepe Shop, Langosta Lounge, and Pop’s Garage, as well as funky food trucks.
 And, good news: Kids 12 and under are always FREE on the beach.

 RELATED: Best Lake Swimming for NJ Families

 You can rent beach chairs and umbrellas right on the beach at Jenkinson's.
-You'll find four paid parking lots located nearby on Ocean Avenue between Broadway and Arnold Avenue, and a large metered lot on Arnold Avenue, but parking is going to cost you.
-Arrive early to snag the very limited on-street parking in the neighborhoods off Ocean Avenue, but make sure you are parking in a legitimate spot; the cops in Point Pleasant beach hand out A LOT of parking tickets during the summer.
+You'll find four paid parking lots located nearby on Ocean Avenue between Broadway and Arnold Avenue and a large metered lot on Arnold Avenue, but parking is going to cost you.
+Arrive early to snag the very limited on-street parking in the neighborhoods off Ocean Avenue, but make sure you are parking in a legitimate spot; the cops in Point Pleasant beach hand out a lot of parking tickets during the summer.
 Other beaches include Martell’s, Risden’s, Maryland Avenue, and Bradshaw’s.
-Read more about Point Pleasant beaches here.
+Read more about Point Pleasant beaches.

 Island Beach State Park, located at the end of Route 35 just past Seaside Park, is a preserved barrier island that offers both bay and ocean beaches.
 This state park is perfect for day trips, as you can bring a grill onto the beach and camp out all day long.
 Bathrooms are located at the main beach areas, and there are some by beach entrances.
 Keep in mind that if you park at one of the quieter beaches further down the island, you will have to haul your things (and kids) onto the beach from where you park—and it can be a bit of a walk, trust me!
 But it is worth it once you are able to let the little ones roam free and relax.
 Lifeguards are on the station from mid-June through Labor Day.

 Find more great New Jersey lighthouses in our roundup.